 Please don’t tell me you’re too busy to look for a new job and then show me your perfectly detailed fantasy football team.

-Please don’t tell me you’re too busy to write your novel and then give me intricate plot details about the six television shows you’re watching.
+Please don’t tell me you’re too busy to write your novel and then give me intricate plot details about the six shows you’re watching.

 Please don’t tell me you’re too busy to update your resume and then update your social media accounts incessantly.